koyedev/wordTypingGame-ReactJS/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Word Typing game](https://word-typing-gamekoyedev.netlify.app/).
+This project is deployed on  -> [Word Typing game](https://word-typing-gamekoyedev.netlify.app/).

 ## Project Details
 This project was build by Okoye Baruch using Reactjs